ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-migration.md

 #### Tree-sitter stores two different kinds of node

-Tree-sitter calls the syntax value attached to a token or completed grammar rule a **subtree**.
+The first kind is the **subtree** defined back in the body: Tree-sitter's compact reference to recognized syntax.
 A leaf subtree might represent `2`.
 An internal subtree might represent the entire `1 + 2`.

 The parser stack has nodes too, but they are not syntax nodes.
 A Tree-sitter **stack node** stores a parse state and bookkeeping about that point in the